 “I may not have gone where I intended to go, but I think I have ended up where I needed to be.” — Douglas Adams, The Long Dark Tea-Time of the Soul

-The program team counts on Janelle to review their grantmaking proposals, conduct due diligence activities, create grant and consulting agreements, and maintain the integrity and completeness of NWAF’s grantmaking system.
+The Foundation counts on Janelle to review grantmaking proposals, conduct due diligence activities, create grant and consulting agreements, and maintain the integrity and completeness of our grantmaking system.
+She’s committed to supporting staff and grantees so they can concentrate on what they do best.

-A 20-year veteran of the Twin Cities nonprofit sector, Janelle most recently spent six years at the Center for Victims of Torture.
-While there, she helped build the financial management and reporting capacity of 10 global centers and she worked with the finance staff in the Center’s four international field offices to ensure that grants received for international work complied with federal regulations and audit requirements.
+A 25-year veteran of the Twin Cities nonprofit sector, Janelle most recently spent six years at the Center for Victims of Torture.
+While there, she worked with the finance staff in the Center’s four international field offices to ensure that grants received for international work complied with federal and international regulations and audit requirements.
 Prior to that, she held various positions for human service and arts organizations in Minneapolis, immersing herself in database management, program operations, grant writing, and accounting.